ANU-2524/using_your_component_assignment_2/README.md

 - PostCard: A component that displays individual post details including a profile picture, username, and a like button.

 - Likebutton:- you need to make seperate component for like button and import in postcard component.
-You need to make the like button toggle and style to chage color.
+You need to make the like button toggle and style to change color.

 - You are given an array of posts data inside App.jsx.
 - After creating the component, you need to display all the posts data inside App.jsx using the component.